faithvoid/script.cortanachatv2/README.md

 ## Not Working
 - TBA

+## Bugs
+- You need to disable notifications (if enabled) before launching a game, or your Xbox may crash!
+The script currently terminates properly when running a game through the invite system, but needs to be terminated via "Disable Notifications" in the Settings menu to exit cleanly.

 ## TODO:
 - Add / Unfriend / Block functions
 - Show only "mutual" followers under "Friends"?